Six months of Taliban: Afghans safer, poorer, less hopeful

 On Monday, the detention of some young men selling heart-shaped flowers in recognition of Valentine’s Day was a stark reminder that the new all-male religion-driven administration has no tolerance for Western ideas of romance.

-Girls in grades 1-6 have been going to school, but those in the higher grades are still locked out in most parts of the country.
+Girls in grades one to six have been going to school, but those in the higher grades are still locked out in most parts of the country.
 The Taliban promised all girls will be in school after the Afghan new year at the end of March.
 Universities are gradually reopening and private universities and schools never closed.

 Poverty is deepening.
 Even those who have money have a hard time accessing it.
 At banks, lines are long as residents wait for hours, sometimes even days, to withdraw a limit of $200 a week.